apparata/mkprivacy/README.md

 ## Using `mkprivacy`

-The easiest way to install and run `mkprivacy` is by using the `mint` package mangager:
+The easiest way to install and run `mkprivacy` is by using the `mint` package manager:

 ```bash
 $ mint run apparata/mkprivacy